yuqinbailey/AC215_S2S/README.md

 ## Milestone3

-**Experiment Tracking**

-Below you can see the output from our Weights & Biases page.
-We used this tool to track several iterations of our model training.
-It was tracked using the `wandb` library we included inside of our `src/train/cli.sh` script.

-**Serverless Training**

 ### Data representation container
 This container is used for extracting Mel-spectrogram from audio, RGB feature, and optical flow features from the data.
 To run this -